Short breaks and weekend getaways from Adelaide

-Best outdoor attraction: Enjoy a pleasant swim at sparkling Horseshoe Bay, just a hop, skip, and jump away from the main street.
+Best outdoor attraction: Enjoy a pleasant swim at sparkling Horseshoe Bay.
+It's super central, too.

-Best rainy day attraction: You’ll forget it’s raining when you’re engrossed by the many great displays at the South Australia Whale Centre in Victor Harbor.
+Best rainy-day attraction: You’ll forget it’s raining when you’re engrossed by the many great displays at the South Australia Whale Centre in nearby Victor Harbor.

 Underrated attraction: It’s not quite a spotlight dodger but the Cockle Train provides for a relaxing and picturesque journey as it travels between Goolwa and Victor Harbor.

 Budget tip: You can’t beat a clifftop walk overlooking Horseshoe Bay and the wider coastline.